 Coryn Shiflet (CASSIE Research Associate)

-Coryn Shiflet is the CASSIE Research Associate.
-Coryn Shiflet is the Assistant Director of International Education for the University System of Georgia.
-She advocates for International Education; writes policies and procedures, leads and develops workshops and trainings, and serves as a main resource for education abroad best practices for the system.
+Coryn Shiflet is a CASSIE Research Associate, serving as a subject matter expert on education abroad/international education and contributing to and leading on the creation of reports, presentations and journal articles to be distributed (inter)nationally.
+She designs and builds the infographics - showcasing descriptive statistics and outcomes.
+Most recently, Coryn Shiflet served as the Assistant Director of International Education for the University System of Georgia.
+She advocated for International Education; wrote policies and procedures, led and developed workshops and trainings, and served as a main resource for education abroad best practices for the system.
 Prior to joining the USG, Coryn worked at Northwestern University and then spent four years in the United Kingdom working at institutions within the University of London.
 Coryn studied abroad in the UK and Brazil and participated in professional staff exchange programs in Germany, Norway, and Croatia and received a Fulbright award for the International Education Administrator seminar to Japan.
 She earned a M.A. in Geography from the University of Illinois at Urbana-Champaign, and a B.A. in Sociology from The Pennsylvania State University.

 Leslie is a Research Associate in the Research and Policy Analysis department for the University System of Georgia.
 She responds to data requests, participates in data collection from the 26 institutions, and conducts research and analysis.
 Her own research has covered a variety of education and language acquisition topics for kids as young as two all the way to adults learning to read.
 Before coming to the USG, Leslie worked as a Data Analyst for the DeKalb County School District.
 She earned a doctorate in Developmental Psychology at Georgia State University, and B.A. in Psychology with a minor in linguistics from the University of Colorado.